Healthcare in Kazakhstan: National Medical Holding

 National Medical Holding is an experimental health system located in capital city Nur-Sultan.
 Its purpose is to be "medical cluster", so new health technologies could be acquired, developed and disseminated across the nation.
 It comprises several hospitals under centralized management, and as of 2012 is subordinated to Nazarbayev University.

-List of National Medical Holding's subsidiaries

 Non-governmental organizations

 Multiple domestic and international health NGOs conduct their work in Kazakhstan.
 The World Health Organization has a country office in Nur-Sultan and works with the Ministry of Healthcare and healthcare providers on initiatives for treatment, prevention and education.

-Quality of Care in Kazakhstan

-Enacted in 2010, new Code of Health proposed several changes in existing procedures in healthcare quality assurance.